 I wanted something to blame for all of this and I started really wishing I would never have had my cesareans.
 Irritated and let down by my own body for not doing its job and being able to deliver my babies vaginally.
 I regretted having the ablation and was frustrated with a lot of the decisions I had made.

-I did end up having a hysterectomy and you can read all about it in this blog.
-It was incredibly hard to make that choice and do what was best for my body.
+I did end up having a hysterectomy and you can read all about it in this HERE.